DataDog/dd-trace-js/docs/external_tests.md

 ]
 ```

+The `setup` function also gives you access to `tracerSetupPath` which contains the path for the tracer setup script.
+If you find a test runner that does not let you inject the tracer setup script through the command line, you might be able to just copy the tracer setup script into that repo's test folder and have the test runner execute it when the runner tries to run the tests.

 ### Custom test frameworks:

 Rarely, projects use their own test runner.
-In these cases, you should investigate ways on running our tracer setup script before the tests run.
-For example, the custom test runner for `mongodb-core` requires us pass the tracer setup script as a test to the runner before any of the other tests:
+In these cases, you should investigate ways to run our tracer setup script before the tests are run.
+For example, the custom test runner for `mongodb-core` requires you to pass the tracer setup script as a test to the runner before any of the other tests:

 ```javascript
 const execSync = require('child_process').execSync